rmorita2/rmorita2.github.io/essays/ashes.md

 ## New Beginning

 When I first graduated high school, I believed that the world was my oyster.
 I had a 3.7 GPA, I got accepted into every college I applied to, and I was taking my first steps at being an independent college girl.
-I enrolled at Whittier College in California, and I instsntly thought,
+I enrolled to Whittier College in California, and I instantly thought;

 "This is it!!
 I'm going to study hard, graduate, make new friends, maybe get a job and apartment here in California!
 My family is going to be so proud!"